fczbkk/isvisible/README.md

 - element or any of it's parents is not displayed (`display: none`)
 - element or any of it's parents is not visible (`visibility: hidden`)

+## Element lists and collections

+These methods make it easy to apply the visibility check on array or collection of elements:

+### isVisible.all(list)

+Returns `true` if all elements in the list are visible.
+Returns `false` if at least one element in the list is not visible.
+Also returns `false` if the argument is not a list (array or collection) or if any item in the list is not an element.

+### isVisible.any(list)

+Returns `true` if at least one of the elements in the list is visible.
+Returns `false` if none of the elements in the list is visible.
+Also returns `false` if the argument is not a list (array or collection) or if any item in the list is not an element.

 ## Bug reports, feature requests and contact